 Samsung Galaxy Watch 4 Review – Software

 Samsung Galaxy Watch 4 features the updated Google Wear OS that is designed by Google in collaboration with Samsung.
 In the previous model, the software ran smoothly at first but started to show its true colours when the glitches began to appear.
 This time around, this is not the case.
-The Samsung Galaxy Watch 4 offers the best user experience with its smoother transition and lag free approach.
+The Samsung Watch 4 offers the best user experience with its smoother transition and lag free approach.

 The watch features Google’s new app cloud which has tons of Google applications such as Google maps, which is extremely handy on your wrist.
-Along with Google Wear, the watch also has the One UI Watch which creates a refreshingly new user experience and makes the Samsung Galaxy Watch 4 an active member of the Samsung device ecosystem.
+Along with Google Wear, the watch also has the One UI Watch which creates a refreshingly new user experience and makes the Galaxy Watch 4 an active member of the Samsung device ecosystem.

 The One UI Watch leverages the extensive watch face library which allows you to choose a new background for your watch screen every now and then.